A Practical Theory of Generalization in Selectivity Learning: Modeling CDF s with Neural Net s

 \begin{sproof} This can be shown by a simple modification of the proof of Theorem 1.1.11 in ~\cite{durrett2019probability}. \end{sproof}

 \begin{corollary} All predictions from \neucdf and LEO are induced by signed measures. \end{corollary}

-\begin{sproof} One can directly check that \neucdf satisfies the assumptions in Theorem \ref{thm: induce}.
-The assumptions also hold for LEO by noticing that $\hat{F}_{LEO}(x) = F_{\mathrm{hist}}(x) \cdot g_{\mathrm{adjust}}(x)$. where $F_{\mathrm{hist}}(x) $ is the CDFs modeled by the histograms that LEO works on, and $g_{\mathrm{adjust}}(x)$ is the collected adjustment factor at $x$.
-The theorem then follows by applying Theorem \ref{thm: induce} and Corollary \ref{cor: induce}. \end{sproof}

-With Corollary \ref{cor: induce} in place, let $\set{S}_{\neucdf}$ and $\set{S}_{LEO}$ denote the hypothesis class of \neucdf and LEO when the inducing signed measures are all absolute continuous.
+\begin{sproof} \neucdf and LEO satisfy Theorem \ref{thm: induce} by design, as they model CDFs (for LEO, $\hat{F}_{LEO}(x) = F_{\mathrm{hist}}(x) \cdot g_{\mathrm{adjust}}(x)$ where $F_{\mathrm{hist}}(x) $ is the CDF of the histogram and $g_{\mathrm{adjust}}(x)$ is the adjustment factor at $x$) and use Eq~\ref{eq.cdf} to estimate range queries. \end{sproof} With Corollary \ref{cor: induce} in place, let $\set{S}_{\neucdf}$ and $\set{S}_{LEO}$ denote the hypothesis class of \neucdf and LEO when the inducing signed measures are all absolute continuous.
 Then the learnability results for \neucdf and LEO are given as follows.

 \begin{theorem} Let $\Sigma = (\mathcal{X}, \set{R})$ be a range space.
 If \vcd{$\Sigma$} $= \lambda$ where $\lambda$ is some constant, then the fat-shattering dimension of $\set{S}$ is finite and satisfies: $\fatt{\set{S}} = \tilde{O}((1/\gamma)^{\lambda+1})$ for any $\set{S} \in \cbr{\set{S}_{\neucdf} \ , \set{S}_{LEO}}$. \end{theorem}